 Least Privilege Access

 Least privilege access is a key component of Zero Trust Edge.
-It ensures that users and devices are granted the minimum level of access necessary to perform their tasks.
-This reduces the risk of unauthorized access and limits the potential damage in case of a security breach.
+Essentially, it ensures that users and devices are granted the minimum level of access necessary to perform their tasks.
+This approach reduces the risk of unauthorized access and additionally limits the potential damage in case of a security breach.

 Micro-Segmentation

 Micro-segmentation involves dividing the network into smaller, isolated segments.
-Each segment has its own security controls, which limits the spread of threats within the network.
+In this model, each segment has its own security controls, which limits the spread of threats within the network.
 This approach is particularly effective in preventing lateral movement by attackers.

 Continuous Monitoring and Validation

 Zero Trust Edge requires continuous monitoring and validation of user and device behavior.
-This ensures that any suspicious activity is detected and responded to in real-time.
-Continuous monitoring also helps in identifying and mitigating potential security risks before they can be exploited.
+Consequently, this ensures that any suspicious activity is detected and responded to in real-time.
+Furthermore, continuous monitoring helps in identifying and mitigating potential security risks before they can be exploited.

 Assume Breach

 The “assume breach” mindset is a critical aspect of Zero Trust Edge.
-It involves assuming that the network has already been compromised and taking proactive measures to detect and respond to threats.
-This approach helps in minimizing the impact of a security breach and ensures that the organization is always prepared for potential attacks.
+This involves assuming that the network has already been compromised and taking proactive measures to detect and respond to threats.
+As a result, this approach helps in minimizing the impact of a security breach and ensures that the organization is always prepared for potential attacks.

 Components of Zero Trust Edge